rajabishek/blogger/source/_drafts/Learning-CSS-Cascading-style-sheets.md

 </head>
 ```
 The following [CSS Reference](http://reference.sitepoint.com/css) is very useful for referring to CSS formatting rules.
 You can also look at [Can I use](http://caniuse.com) which talks about the compatibility of CSS rules across multiple browsers.
 Also you may find it interesting to look at [Position is everything](http://positioniseverything.net) website which talks about the browser quirks and bugs.

+Browser specific code designed to combat an error is called as a hack.
+Fixing a bug in one browser can occasionally lead to an error in another.
+At minimum hacks add weight to your code and make them harder to maintain.
+Hacks often break in future browser versions.
+We should avoid hacks whenever possible and also try to avoid conditions that trigger the browser error.

+Place all IE specific code fixes in a separate style sheet and these style sheets can be served through conditional comments.
+Your sites will not look the same in all browser accept it.
+Always try your best to design according to the existing web standards to support large number of possible browsers.